Quote of the Day

-But here is a juicy bit 0f our recipe’s divine truth for you to chew on: Going to Mass more than once a week will boost your chances for a strong, healthy, and lasting Catholic marriage.
+But, here is a juicy bit 0f our recipe’s divine truth for you to chew on: going to Mass more than once a week will boost your chances for a strong, healthy, and lasting Catholic marriage.
 It is pretty simple logic really.
 The more time you spend with God, the more understanding and growth you will enjoy both personally and as a married couple.
-And by all means, go with your spouse every opportunity your schedules permit.
-But go alone if you must.
+And, by all means, go with your spouse every opportunity your schedules permit.
+But, go alone if you must.
 It is that important.

 The Eucharist as Food

-While this topic is worthy of a much larger discussion, allow me to briefly approach three key ways in which the Holy Eucharist as food (i.e., the Bread of Life) strengthens your spiritual muscle and, as a result, must be considered a vital element of your cornerstone of marital spirituality.
+While this topic is worthy of a much larger discussion, allow me to briefly approach three key ways in which the Eucharist as food (i.e., the Bread of Life) strengthens your spiritual muscle and, as a result, must be considered a vital element of your cornerstone of marital spirituality.

-Second, receiving the Holy Eucharist unites you with Christ both spiritually and physically.
-When you receive the Holy Eucharist, you are sharing in Christ’s Passion.
+Second, receiving the Eucharist unites you with Christ both spiritually and physically.
+When you receive the Eucharist, you are sharing in Christ’s Passion.
 Think about that for a long moment.
 God loves you so much that He allows you to share in His Son’s suffering so that you may also share in His Son’s resurrection.
-This allows for faith, hope, and charity to become parts of every thought, word, action, and passion you experience in life as you do your best to imitate Christ.
+This allows for faith, hope, and charity to become part of every thought, word, action, and passion you experience in life as you do your best to imitate Christ.